Mortgage in Austria 2026: Rates, Rules & Expat Guide

 | Rate type | Typical range (2026) | Best for | |-----------|---------------------|----------| | Variable rate | 3.1 - 3.5% | Short-term holders, rate-drop bettors | | Fixed 5 years | 3.2 - 3.6% | Medium-term planning | | Fixed 10 years | 3.4 - 3.9% | Long-term security | | Fixed 15-20 years | 3.5 - 4.2% | Maximum predictability |

-Ranges based on OeNB housing loan statistics (Dec 2025: 3.38% average for new loans) and market data.
+Ranges based on OeNB Interest Rate Statistics and current market data.
 Individual rates depend on creditworthiness, LTV ratio, and loan amount.
-Source: OeNB Statistics

 For context, rates hit 4.17% in October 2023 at the peak of the ECB tightening cycle.
 Before that, the historic lows of 2021-2022 saw rates around 1.2%.
-Today's rates are higher than the pandemic era but significantly below the 2023 peak.
+Today's rates are above the pandemic era but significantly below the 2023 peak.

 Variable rates track the 3-month Euribor and adjust quarterly.
 They start lower but expose you to rate increases.
-Fixed rates lock in your payment for the agreed period, giving you certainty at a premium.
+Fixed rates lock in your payment at a small premium.

 With the ECB expected to hold rates steady through 2026, variable rates are unlikely to spike.
-But they also will not drop much further.
-A fixed rate makes sense if you want to know exactly what you will pay for the next decade.
-A variable rate works if you plan to sell or refinance within 5 years, or if you have a high risk tolerance.
+But they also are unlikely to drop much further.
+A fixed rate makes sense if you want certainty for the next decade.
+A variable rate works if you plan to sell or refinance within 5 years or have high risk tolerance.

-Many Austrian banks offer combination mortgages (Mischfinanzierung) where part of the loan is fixed and part is variable.
-This splits the difference.
+Most Austrian banks offer combination mortgages (Mischfinanzierung) where part of the loan is fixed and part is variable.
+This splits the difference and is a popular middle ground in 2026.

-For a deeper comparison of how loan rates work in Austria, see our loan interest rates guide.
+For broader context on Austrian loan rates, see our loan interest rates guide.

 How much equity do you need?

-The guideline (from the WIK Circular, previously KIM-V) is at least 20% of the purchase price plus closing costs as equity.
+The WIK Circular guideline (previously the KIM-V mandate) is at least 20% of the purchase price plus closing costs in equity.

 On a €400,000 apartment in Vienna, that looks like this: